fjs138/social-news-discussion/README.md

 # redditclone
-a clone of the massively sucessful, wildly popular social platform / message board, powered by AngularJS.
+A clone of the wildly popular social message board Reddit.
+Powered by the MEAN stack.